 When you were dead in your sins and in the uncircumcision of your sinful nature, God made you alive with Christ.
 He forgave us all our sins, having canceled the written code, with its regulations, that was against us and that stood opposed to us; he took it away, nailing it to the cross.
 And having disarmed the powers and authorities, he made a public spectacle of them, triumphing over them by the cross.
 (Colossians 2:13-15)

-No, what this did for me was to produce a knee buckling realization that I could never be worthy of such a gift and created a determination in me to spend the rest of my life trying to live up to what I had already attained (Phil 3:20).
-In God’s eyes I was now perfect (Hebr.
+No, what this did for me was to produce a knee-buckling realization that I could never be worthy of such a gift and created a determination in me to spend the rest of my life trying to live up to what I had already attained (Phil 3:20).
+In God’s eyes, I was now perfect (Hebr.
 10:14), a new creation (2 Cor.
 5:17).
-I had been adopted into His own family (Gal 4:4-5) and guaranteed a place in His Kingdom (Ephes.
+I had been adopted into His family (Gal 4:4-5) and guaranteed a place in His Kingdom (Ephes.
 1:13-14).
 I wanted to make sure He didn’t regret doing all that.

-This guarantee of salvation is based totally on our belief that Colossians 2:13-15 is true.
-It was such a radical departure from what God’s enemies had come to expect of Him that they were caught totally flat footed.
-Before the cross forgiveness only covered past sins.
-As soon as a person sinned again after the Day of Atonement he was right back in debt and Satan had a brand new claim to him.
+This guarantee of salvation is based entirely on our belief that Colossians 2:13-15 is true.
+It was such a radical departure from what God’s enemies had come to expect of Him that they were caught totally off guard.
+Before the cross, forgiveness only covered past sins.
+As soon as a person sinned again after the Day of Atonement, he was right back in debt and Satan had a brand new claim to him.
 To set aside the penalty for his sins, innocent animals had to die in his place, but that didn’t free him.
 It only gave him a temporary stay of execution (Hebr.
 10:3).

 But when Satan saw the lifelong lists of our sins being nailed to the cross right before his eyes, and heard Jesus say “Paid in full!”
 (John 19:30) he knew that what he thought was going to be his final victory had become his ultimate defeat.